phpstan/phpstan/README.md

 to see a lot of built-in rules.

 Check out also [phpstan-strict-rules](https://github.com/phpstan/phpstan-strict-rules) repository for extra strict and opinionated rules for PHPStan!

+Check as well [phpstan-deprecation-rules](https://github.com/phpstan/phpstan-deprecation-rules) for rules that detect usage of deprecated classes, methods, properties, constants and traits!

 ### Custom error formatters